-If your iPod Touch or iPhone won’t start, then you are probably having a very frustrating time of it.
+Have you ever wanted to know How to fix an iPhone that won’t start?
+If your iPod Touch or iPhone won’t start, then you are probably having a very frustrating time with it.

 Using the iPod Recovery Mode helped me!

-Hold down the iPod Touch’s home button (circle at the bottom centre of the iPod or iPhone) and then plug the iPhone / iTouch into your computer, while always keeping the iPod Home button depressed.
+Hold down the iPod Touch’s home button (circle at the bottom center of the iPod or iPhone) and then plug the iPhone / iTouch into your computer, while always keeping the iPod Home button depressed.
 This should launch the iPod recovery mode system.
-Recovery Mode is a specialised diagnostic mode which allows your iPod Touch’s software to be reinstalled.
+Recovery Mode is a specialized diagnostic mode that allows your iPod Touch’s software to be reinstalled.

 This deletes everything from your iPod, so be aware.
-If you have being synching your iPod regularly the system should reinstall your apps, emails, text messages, settings and files from the last full synch of the iPod.
+If you have been synching your iPod regularly the system should reinstall your apps, emails, text messages, settings, and files from the last full synch of the iPod.

 If you don’t know what you are doing, get somebody who does … This worked for me, but if you are unsure contact an official Apple registered service company.
 Also, some online solutions to this issue say to lightly Bang the iPod beforehand … I can’t see how this would help so I wouldn’t recommend doing this!